JustinNoel-ML/ML-For-Mathies/README.md

 # ML-For-Mathies
-Material related to course on Machine Learning
+Material related to a course on Machine Learning